-Co-worker models are developed using individual bioassay samples2 or personal dosimeter measurements.
+Coworker models are developed using individual bioassay2 or personal dosimeter measurements.
 The measurement techniques employed must be evaluated to ensure that they are capable of quantitatively measuring the exposure of interest.
-For internal exposure monitoring (i.e., bioassay samples), this should include a review of the sample collection methods, any chemical processes employed, and the radiation counting equipment used.
+When urine samples are used, this should include a review of the sample collection methods, any chemical processes employed, and the radiation counting equipment used.
 Among the items to be considered are: 1) representativeness of the bioassay sample collection method; 2) radiochemical recovery if chemical extraction techniques are used; 3) reduction in counting efficiency for alpha emitters due to self-absorption; and 4) reliability of the radiation counting equipment.
 If workers were exposed to a mixture of radionuclides (e.g., a combination of fission and activation products or actinides), and the samples were measured using a non-specific assay (beta, gamma, or alpha counting), the relative contribution of each radionuclide in the mixture must be evaluated.